Aaaaaalice2206/CommLab/little-red/README.md

 }

 ```
-A ```setTimeout()``` function then delays the appearance of mother's reply.
+A ```setTimeout()``` function then delays the appearance of mother's reply for 3 seconds.
 This delay mimics real messaging behavior while also removing control from the user, as the reply arrives automatically.
+Another if conditional is used to ensure mom's reply has not already been displayed, and then reveals it, plays the send sound as it appears, and marks it as shown to prevent it from appearing again.
+After that, the chat title is reset to its normal state by removing "typing".

 ```javascript
 setTimeout(function(){